wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/databases/choreo-managed-databases-and-caches.md

 ## {{ product_name }}-Managed Cache (Valkey - OSS Redis Compatible)

-A fully managed cache compatible powered by Valkey that's fully compatible with with Redis® OSS.
+A fully managed cache powered by Valkey that's fully compatible with Redis® OSS.
 A versatile, in‑memory NoSQL database that serves as a cache, database, streaming engine, and message broker. {{ product_name }}-managed Cache allows you to have fully managed instances that can be swiftly provisioned and integrated into your applications within minutes.

 - [Create a {{ product_name }}-managed Cache](./choreo-managed-caches.md)